yiisoft/yii-core/docs/guide/structure-models.md

 You may override [[yii\base\Model::attributes()]] to define attributes in a different way.
 The method should return the names of the attributes in a model.
-For example, [[yii\db\ActiveRecord]] does so by returning the column names of the associated database table as its attribute names.
+For example, [[Yiisoft\Db\ActiveRecord]] does so by returning the column names of the associated database table as its attribute names.
 Note that you may also need to override the magic methods such as `__get()`, `__set()` so that the attributes can be accessed like normal object properties.